-My primary goal with the MAET program was to increase my knowledge of education and technology.
+The largest change with my goals is separating out the ideas into clearer goals.
+My first goal became to increase my knowledge of education and technology.
 I love learning about music, education, and technology.
-My undergraduate degree in music education primarily emphasized the music aspect, so I have focused my post-undergraduate work on educational work and technology.
-I have completed a user experience design class and I have grown so much through the MAET coursework.
-Through these I learned how my musical creativity can lend itself to educational pursuits through technology and researched pedagogical strategies.
+My undergraduate degree in music education primarily emphasized the music aspect, so I have focused my graduate work on the other two.
+My MAET work has given me a deeper understanding of technology including pedagogical frameworks, new-to-me programs, hardware, and design.
+I saw how my musical creativity can lend itself to educational pursuits through technology and researched pedagogical strategies.